Piciformes / Megalaimidae / Psilopogon

 Conservation

 Categorized as Least Concern on the IUCN Red List.
-Population is thought to be stable and not threatened.
-Common throughout much of its range, particularly in northeast India.
-No specific conservation measures noted beyond habitat protection.
+The population is thought to be stable, and it is a common bird in northeast India.

 Source: Wikipedia · CC BY-SA 3.0